rsmp-nordic/tlc_programming/fixed_time.md

 - A: Red rest without start order

 (These states are taken from https://rsmp-nordic.github.io/rsmp_sxl_traffic_lights/1.2.1/signal_group_status.html)

+## Changing Offset
+A changing in offset can happen for several reasons, e.g.:
+- manual change of the offset
+- change between signal programs
+- synchronization of the underlying UTC time
+- leap seconds

+However, the offset cannot simply be abruptly changed, as this might cause invalid state changes, or might violate constrainst like minimum or inter-green times.

+Instead the desired offset must be reached as quickly as possible while respecting all constraints.

+[to be expanded]

 ## Failures
 You are responsible for making sure the appropriate safety times, etc. are respected.